 ClientEarth Communications

-In our first greenwashing complaint against a financial institution, we’re filing a complaint against the investment company BlackRock, for misleading marketing.
-We believe that BlackRock is greenwashing – investment funds the company is calling 'sustainable' really aren’t, as they have poured over a billion into fossil fuel companies including Shell and BP.
+In the complaint, we stated that BlackRock was greenwashing, as investment funds the company was calling 'sustainable' really weren’t, as they have poured over a billion into fossil fuel companies including Shell and BP.

 With a portfolio of US $9 trillion, BlackRock is the world’s largest asset management company.
 Private individuals, pension funds, banks and others entrust BlackRock to manage their savings and in turn BlackRock invests this money on their behalf in companies around the world.